 Going to a teacher interview can be quite nerve-racking, overwhelming, and daunting.
-It is essential to take time to research the school or school district to determine what teacher interview questions to ask at the end of the interview.
+It is essential to research the school or school district to determine what teacher interview questions to ask at the end of the interview.

 Many professional educators become overly anxious and nervous during the interview process.
 If you suffer from these symptoms before or during your interview, you are not alone.

-The key to keeping these symptoms under control is to adequately prepare yourself for the interview beforehand by practicing interview questions and answers.
+The key to keeping these symptoms under control is to adequately prepare yourself for the interview before practicing interview questions and answers.

 If you’ve prepared for the interview ahead of time, you will have practiced several answers to general interview questions.
-Preparation will build confidence and assist you to perform better during the teaching interview.
+Preparation will build confidence and assist you in performing better during the teaching interview.
 When interviewers ask you a question, respond by first listening to each interview question all the way through.
 Be thorough and concise when replying.

 Don’t try to use one question as the catalyst to recite everything you know.
 If you heard the question but lost a part of it as you thought ahead, ask to have it repeated or rephrased to give yourself a little time.
 Listen carefully, then formulate a well-thought-out and genuine answer.

 It is all right to say, “I’m not sure what you are asking.
 Can you rephrase it for me, please?”
 Asking for clarification is better than trying to answer without fully understanding the question.
 It’s all right to tell the interviewer you don’t know if indeed you don’t know, and even if you tried, you couldn’t fit the question into one of your belief statement frameworks.